 Board President Kathleen Keyes of District 4 (Fish Lake Valley) says Mark checked all the right boxes.

-Mark comes to Pahrump from Owenton, KY, where since 2009 he served as President and CEO of Owen Electric Cooperative.
-Owen is located between Lexington and Cincinnati and has 62,500 members, a $180 million operating budget and 135 employees.
+Mark comes to Pahrump from Owenton, KY, where since 2009 he has served as President and CEO of Owen Electric Cooperative.
+Owen is located between Lexington and Cincinnati and has 62,500 members, a $180 million operating budget, and 135 employees.

 Mark considers himself a student of leadership and management.
 He lists James C. Collins, co-author of “Built to Last: Successful Habits of Visionary Companies” and “Good to Great” among his favorite authors.